 While the Fund intends to comply with the 67% investment requirement as market conditions permit, the Fund's ability to procure sufficient Puerto Rico securities which meet the Fund's investment criteria may, in the opinion of the Investment Adviser, be constrained, due to the volatility affecting the Puerto Rico bond market since 2013 and the fact that the Puerto Rico Government remains in the process of restructuring its outstanding debt under Title III of the Puerto Rico Oversight, Management, and Economic Stability Act ("PROMESA") as well as undertaking other fiscal measures to stabilize the Puerto Rico's economy in accordance with the requirements of PROMESA, and this inability may continue for an indeterminate period of time.
 To the extent that the Fund is unable to procure sufficient amounts of such Puerto Rico securities, the Fund may acquire investments in securities of non-Puerto Rico issuers which satisfy the Fund's investment policies.

-The Fund will ensure that its investment in Puerto Rico securities constitute at least an average of 20% of its total assets on an annual basis.
+While the Fund will seek to invest at least an average of 20% of its total assets on an annual basis in Puerto Rico securities even in adverse market conditions, there is no guarantee that it will be able to do so if there are insufficient Puerto Rico securities which meet the Fund's investment criteria.